 Snow in Flagstaff and Williams

 Northern Arizona is where most Phoenix families go for snow fun!
 And for good reason, as there’s numerous options, all within 3 hours from the Valley.
 Want just sledding?
 There’s Oakhill Snow Play Area near Williams, and no cost involved.
 The Flagstaff Snow Park at Fort Tuthill Country Park is another highly popular stop, with various levels of sledding/tubing runs.
-Here is their official site, with listing of prices (starting at $10/person a day).
+Here is our review, with a listing of prices (starting at $14/person a day), and lots of tips!

 For two casual spots for sledding, look up Crowley Pit and Wing Hill, both north of the Snowbowl.
 Casual in this sense means there may not be bathrooms available, or lodges for little ones to take a break and warm up.
 These places may or may not be open in 2021.
 And of course, any park will have great play space after a snowfall!